resemble-ai/resemble-unity-text-to-speech/README.md

 #### Instal package
 The builds are present in the form of [Unitypackage](https://docs.unity3d.com/Manual/AssetPackages.html).
-To load a Unitypackage into your project :
+To load a Unitypackage into your Unity project :
 > Assets > Import Package > Custom Package...